t-martin/wordle/README.md

 # wordle
-q wordle.q
+q wordle.q -q

-5 letter word
+* Guess a 5 letter word
-6 guesses
+* Maximum 6 guesses
-Green indicates right letter in the right place
+* Green indicates right letter in the right place
-Yellow indicates right letter in the wrong place
+* Yellow indicates right letter in the wrong place
-Red indicates letter that doesn't exist in the word
+* Red indicates letter that doesn't exist in the word

 ![Wordle](wordle.png "Wordle")